nominalaeon/guides/css/basic-conventions.md

 You'll have noticed there are a couple exceptions to alphabetic ordering:

 ***Position* attributes:** The shorthand rule for positioning (top, right, bottom, left) is tricky to learn and remember at first.
+It can help to think of this like a compass (north, east, south, west).
 Order positioning properties in a way to facilitate learning and retaining that convention because it can feel very counter-intuitive at first.

 <pre>element {
     margin: <b>2px 4px 6px 8px</b>; // <b>top, right, bottom, left</b>